ovk/prolog-checkers/README.md

 What is This?
 =============

-Russian checkers (Draughts) game written in Prolog language.
+Checkers (Draughts) game written in Prolog language.

+This checkers follow [russian draights](https://en.wikipedia.org/wiki/Russian_draughts) rules.
 The russian draughts was chosen among other draughts variants because the rules (especially rules for kings) offer more freedom and thus increased search space.
-In other words, it's just slightly more complicated to impltement.
+In other words, it was just slightly more complicated and fun to implement.

-This whole project was done as a fun exercise and bears zero practical value.
+This whole project was done as a fun experiment and bears zero practical value.

 Rules
 =====

 Rules are standard for [russian checkers](http://en.wikipedia.org/wiki/Russian_checkers):

 * Board is an 8x8 grid
 * There are two kinds of pieces (figures): men and kings
 * Long-range kings